Harshitha8117/collaborative-canvas/README.md

 This project prioritizes **clarity, correctness, and real-time collaboration quality** over over-engineering.
 The architecture is designed to be easily explainable, extensible, and suitable for real-world collaborative systems.

 ---

-## ✅ You are DONE

-With this README + your existing code + `ARCHITECTURE.md`:

-✔ All assignment requirements are met
-✔ Documentation expectations are satisfied
-✔ Submission is interview-safe

-If you want **one last thing**:

-* 🎥 5-minute demo narration
-* 🧠 Interview Q&A cheat sheet

-Just say the word — and **good luck, you did great work** 👏